 In this season of stress (and often, over-eating), remember, don’t give up exercise!
 Keeping your life under control while experiencing poor sleep, memory problems, hot flashes, fatigue, mood swings, and other unpleasant menopause challenges is hard enough.
 Add to that the stress and “must dos” of the Holiday season and you may want to get under the bed and resurface on December 26th, or go on a vacation by yourself.

 I’ve been there!
 But I’ve learned some useful strategies not only to survive but also to thrive and enjoy the holidays that I want to share with you:

 Menopause Tips – How to Thrive in the Holidays

 #9 DON’T GIVE UP EXERCISE (chewing doesn’t count as exercise)

 With so much to do it may seem easy and OK to eliminate your workouts in the weeks before the holidays.
 Don’t do it.
 Even if your New Year’s resolution is to work out three times a week in 2020, don’t give up exercise in 2019.

-There are many reasons why you don’t want to give up exercise.
-Here are a few:
+Five reasons why you don’t want to give up exercise:

 If your excuse is that there’s too much to do and you don’t have time to exercise, cut out something less important from your To Do List – read more on #1 MAKE YOUR LIFE EASIER DURING THE HOLIDAYS (and afterwards).